-PRESENTATION
+RESEARCH SEMINAR PRESENTATION

-All M.Litt and PhD students are required to make a full-length presentation to the Research Seminar in the second year of postgraduate registration.
-This, together with the annual reports and any other evidence that may be required, will provide substance for the annual review of a research student's progress.
+All M.Litt and PhD students are required to register for and make a full-length presentation to the Research Seminar in the second year of postgraduate registration (HY841).
+Your supervisor(s) will submit a report on your presentation to the Head of Department.
+This, together with the annual reports and any other evidence that may be required, will provide substance for the annual review of your progress.